Ned Kavanagh

-Edward J. "Ned" Kavanagh (11 February 1925 – 17 March 2018) was an Irish retired hurler who played as a midfielder for the Kilkenny senior team.
+Edward J. "Ned" Kavanagh (11 February 1925 – 17 March 2018) was an Irish hurler who played as a midfielder for the Kilkenny senior team.

 Born in Urlingford, County Kilkenny, Kavanagh first played competitive hurling during his school days at St. Kieran's College.
 He arrived on the inter-county scene at the age of twenty-two when he first linked up with the Kilkenny senior team, making his senior debut in the 1947 championship.
 Kavanagh played for just one championship season and won one All-Ireland medal.

 At club level Kavanagh won one championship medal with Tullaroan.